 Considering this house has likely not been lived in since 1980, it’s impressive to see clothes and jackets hanging in the closet and the kitchen cupboards filled with items.
 This is far from a time capsule house, but you can certainly envision the memories of an earlier era in this house.

-I found several boxes of 35mm slides (thanks to Bourne2Explore) and scanned them in.
+I found several boxes of 35mm slides and scanned them in.
 Note that the orientation of the photos may be backwards and that the dates provided are from when the slides were developed, not necessarily when the photos were taken.
 Viewing these images, several thoughts came to mind: that many of the people in these images are likely dead now, and that Helmuth was probably a decent man who loved his family.
 The slides carried the same musty smell as the house did.

 In the basement, you’ll find the model train set for which the house is named.
 You can see some of the model trains in the slide photos.
 Today, the track is dismantled, oxidised, and dirty.
 There’s a tiki bar with a few stubby beer bottles and an assortment of beer bottle labels on the wall.
 Note that there’s mould in the basement.